xcart/xcart-docs/_pages/kb_en/shipping/carrier-calculated_shipping_rates.md

 3. On the **Carrier-calculated rates** tab within the popup window, locate the carrier whose real-time rate calculation service you would like to use.
 Click on the respective icon:
     ![541-shipping-popup-carrier-rates.png]({{site.baseurl}}/attachments/ref_ybdiN8r0/541-shipping-popup-carrier-rates.png)

     If the selected shipping integration addon is {% link "installed and enabled" ref_uEnDBBA7 %} at your store, you will be redirected to its settings page.
-If not, you will be redirected to the X-Cart {% link "App Store" ref_Vn1mMUw9 %} from which you will need to install the respective addon.
+If not, you will be redirected to the X-Cart App Store from which you will need to {% link "install" ref_Vn1mMUw9 %} the respective addon.

 4. Configure the settings of the selected shipping integration addon and save the changes.
     We have instructions for some popular shipping addons: